Lomkit/Laravel/README.md

 ## Traits

+#### HasTranslationsWithToArray

+This class extends the `HasTranslations` from Spatie Translatable and add an ToArray method that allow the model to be rendered on api with user's locale directly

+You can manually set the locale using `setLocale` from Spatie Translatable
 #### HasResourcePolicy

 This class allows you to create a Policy with all the basic permissions according to the Lomkit conventions